-According to the World Health Organization (WHO), cancer is the second leading cause of death globally - with around 1 in 6 deaths occurring as a result and around 17 million new cancer cases in 2020 alone.
+According to the World Health Organization (WHO), cancer is a leading cause of death globally - with around 1 in 6 deaths occurring as a result and around 17 million new cancer cases in 2020 alone.

 There are over 100 types of cancer, each of which differs in a number of different ways, including how common they are.

-The five most common types of cancer globally include:
+The five most common types of cancer (in terms of new cases) globally include:

 What are the most common kinds of cancer?